The following are Jazz Night School’s policies—please feel free to contact us at firstname.lastname@example.org if you have any questions.

 Registration and Payments

 Ensemble registration is not solely on a first-come, first-serve basis.
 Roster requirements and student requests (1st, 2nd, and 3rd choices) factor into the assembly of each ensemble.
-Ensemble placements will be announced just prior to the beginning of the session.
+Ensemble placements will be announced just prior to the beginning of the quarter.

 Payment of tuition and fees is due upon registration for Jazz Night School, and attendance requires payment in full by the first meeting of a session (unless special arrangements have been made).
 Payments can be made by cash, check, or credit card.
 Please note: Tuition not received in full by the first meeting of a session will incur additional $10 charges per week.